RudareanuLeonard/OctoPort/README.md

 # OctoPort
-PortHawk is a fast, multi-threaded C++ port scanner.
+OctoPort is a fast, multi-threaded C++ port scanner.